Blue Plaques

 Plaques for women

 Only 15 per cent of London’s blue plaques celebrate women.
-We don't think that’s good enough.
-Since 2016, when we first launched our ‘plaques for women’ campaign, more than half of the people awarded plaques have been women, but only a third of the public nominations were for women.
+We don't think that’s good enough, but the picture is improving.
+Since 2016, when we first launched our ‘plaques for women’ campaign, more than half of the people awarded plaques have been women.
 Nominations are the life blood of the London blue plaques scheme.
 If you know of a woman who deserves a blue plaque and meets the selection criteria, nominate her now.

 Propose a woman for a blue plaque